Editor’s note: Face coverings (ages 5 and up) are required at all indoor public spaces statewide, regardless of vaccination status. Learn more here.

 Wine Grape Harvest

 At the southern base of Mt.
-Hood in Eagle Creek, Philip Foster Farm — a historic homestead that showcases life on the Oregon Trail — is temporarily open for private tours, camps and events in 2020.
+Hood in Eagle Creek, Philip Foster Farm — a historic homestead that showcases life on the Oregon Trail — is temporarily open for private tours, camps and events.
 Schedule a visit to celebrate the 175th anniversary of Barlow Road and see their vegetable plot, where they grow produce that pioneers would have grown 175 years ago.
 Here are two pioneer recipes for inspiration, used with permission from Philip Foster Farm from an 1832 cookbook called “The American Frugal Housewife: Dedicated to Those Who Are Not Ashamed of Economy,” by Lydia Child — posted below, verbatim.

 Cider cake is very good, to be baked in small loaves.
 One pound and a half of flour, half a pound of sugar, quarter of a pound of butter, half a pint of cider, one teaspoonful of pearlash; spice to your taste.
 Bake till it turns easily in the pans.
 I should think about half an hour.